 - Quality Assurance Provider: ZSL has worked closely with a global quality assurance provider who specialise in product testing.
 They have helped us develop a bespoke set of protocols, against which we benchmark all our retail products to ensure they are compliant with all relevant laws.

 - Procurement Function: ZSL has a procurement function in place which supports the organisation on due diligence during tender processes.
-Procurement offers advice around ethical issues and the evaluation of suppliers that support the operational services of ZSL.
+A key objective of ZSL’s procurement strategy is to build ethical and environmental undertakings into ZSL’s contractual arrangements.

 - Buying and Merchandising Team: ZSL has a buying and merchandising team that purchases all products for its retail outlets.
 The products are subject to a due diligence review for both the UK and International markets before they consider stocking them.
 The team requires that all suppliers undergo and provide the results of factory audits, to ensure that the factory conditions are safe, and that labour laws and practices are adhered to.